40794441WaiThetPaing/Group-20-/UseCases/UseCase2.md

 ### Goal in Context

-*As a WHO employee, I want to see all the cities in the world sorted by population so that I can know which cities have the most people.*
+*As a Data Analyst, I want all cities in the world organized by largest population to smallest so that I can analyze most populated global cities.*

-*As a WHO employee, I want to see all the cities in a continent sorted by population so that I can study urban population in that area.*
+*As a Data Analyst, I want all cities in a continent organized by largest population to smallest so that I can study the populations of the cities continentally.*

-*As a WHO employee, I want to see all the cities in a region sorted by population so that I can compare city populations across regions.*
+*As a Data Analyst, I want all cities in a region organized by largest population to smallest so that I can compare city populations regionally.*

-*As a WHO employee, I want to see all the cities in a country sorted by population so that I can understand the largest cities in that country.*
+*As a Data Analyst, I want all cities in a country organized by largest population to smallest so that I can analyze a country’s cities population.*

-*As a WHO employee, I want to see all the cities in a district sorted by population so that I can study smaller areas.*
+*As a Data Analyst, I want all cities in a district organized by largest population to smallest so that I can analyze the population of the cities in that district.*

-*As a WHO employee, I want to view the top N cities in the world so that I can focus on the biggest global cities.*
+*As a Data Analyst, I want the top N populated cities in the world where N is provided so that I can focus on major global cities.*

-*As a WHO employee, I want to view the top N cities in a continent so that I can analyze large cities in that continent.*
+*As a Data Analyst, I want the top N populated cities in a continent where N is provided so that I can analyze major cities continent-wide.*

-*As a WHO employee, I want to view the top N cities in a region so that I can compare the main cities in that region.*
+*As a Data Analyst, I want the top N populated cities in a region where N is provided so that I can focus on key cities in that region.*

-*As a WHO employee, I want to view the top N cities in a country so that I can focus on the largest cities there.*
+*As a Data Analyst, I want the top N populated cities in a country where N is provided so that I can analyze the largest cities nationally.*

-*As a WHO employee, I want to view the top N cities in a district so that I can focus on the biggest cities in that district.*
+*As a Data Analyst, I want the top N populated cities in a district where N is provided so that I can review key cities locally.*
 ### Scope

 *World, continent, region, country, district*